Open scrollable table of contents

 Digital

-This team is responsible for delivering, managing, enhancing, and supporting the platforms that enable SIRA to be an intelligence-driven, risk-based regulator, with a focus on simplifying, modernising, and consolidating the technology platforms used at SIRA.
+The Digital team is responsible for delivering, managing, enhancing, and supporting the digital platforms that enable SIRA to be an intelligence-driven, risk-based regulator, with a focus on simplifying, modernising, and consolidating the technology platforms used at SIRA.

-The mission of this team is to help SIRA communicate and engage with its external audience.
-This team is focused on creating a culture of content that delivers against SIRA’s goals and strategic priorities, as well as building SIRA’s brand equity through promoting SIRA and the work it does, increasing regulatory transparency, and responding to the strategic environment and public scrutiny.
+The Media and External Communications team supports SIRA to communicate and engage with its external audiences.
+A major focus is ensuring SIRA continues to create content that showcases achievements against SIRA’s strategy - SIRA2025 - and builds brand equity through promoting SIRA and the work it does, increasing regulatory transparency and responding to the strategic environment and public scrutiny.

 The Office of the Chief Executive